 Other payment providers may ask you for a fully-functioning webstore with your own domain name, product pages, terms & conditions documents, business bank account and identification documents.
 This process may take a few hours or a few days, depending on where you are in the process of setting up your business.

 Adding products to your webstore is only half the game.
 You also need to figure out how to get your products to your customers.
 You need to define some shipping rates - you may not want to ship internationally or you may want to have separate shipping rates for different categories of products.
 Find a delivery partner or a shipping company who can offer you good rates.
 Once your shipping prices are done you can enter them in Blipteam.
-Our shipping section helps you create a number of shipping 'Classes' and geographic 'Zones'.
+Our shipping section helps you create a number of shipping 'Classes' and geographic 'Zones' for your online store.
 You can use these to set up detailed shipping profiles for all your products.
 Read more >

 You can now upgrade your Blipteam account and get your own domain name.
 Some payment providers may also insist that you operate your online store under your own domain name.
 An upgraded account also gives you access to premium support, and a wider range of currencies and payment providers.
 You can then customise your site colors with full access to our design engine - this helps you strengthen your brand and help your customers remember you better.